 Ever looked down at your feet and seen discolouration, thickening or brittleness of your toenails?
 You might be one of the millions worldwide suffering from toenail fungus.
 Also known as onychomycosis, this common fungal nail infection affects about 10% of the population and up to 50% of people above 70.
-Despite its prevalence, many quietly suffer in silence, either too embarrassed to seek help or unaware that there are toe fungus treatments available that can help them.
+Despite its prevalence, many quietly suffer in silence, either too embarrassed to seek help or unaware that there are toenail fungus treatments available that can help them.

 Toenail fungus is more than just an aesthetic issue.
 It’s a persistent infection that rarely resolves on its own if left untreated.
 What starts as a small white or yellow spot at the nail tip can gradually spread deeper and affect the entire nail.
 As the infection progresses, your nail will become more discoloured, thickened, brittle, and, in advanced cases, even odorous and painful.